exasol/virtual-schema-common-lua/doc/system_requirements.md

 The Virtual Schema API offered by the Exasol core database uses a request-response mechanism.
 Without abstraction users have to provide a central callback function, and parse the JSON based format used to exchange data with the core.

 VSCL abstracts this, so that Software Developers don't have to do it themselves.
-Instead they implement an adapter that must offer a predefined interface.
+Instead, they implement an adapter that must offer a predefined interface.

 #### Translating JSON Requests to Lua Tables
 `req~translating-json-request-to-lua-tables~1`